simon-weber/gchatautorespond/README.md

-# Autoresponder for Google Chat and Hangouts
+# Autoresponder for Hangouts

-Autoresponder is a Django project that hosts static Google Chat/Hangouts bots.
+Autoresponder is a Django project that hosts static Hangouts bots.

 I originally created it to avoid unnoticed messages to my forwarding accounts, but it's also found use with employees and small business owners.